What We Solve

 This isn't opinion.
 It's measured.

-Physical materials activate the brain differently.
-Research conducted for the U.S. Postal Service using eye tracking, biometrics, and fMRI brain imaging found that physical ads triggered stronger emotional responses, were remembered better, and, most importantly, activated the ventral striatum, the region of the brain associated with value and desire.
-That activation signals greater intent to act.
-Digital ads were processed faster, but they didn't stick.
+Research for the U.S. Postal Service, using eye tracking and fMRI imaging, found that printed pieces triggered a stronger emotional response, were remembered better, and lit up the ventral striatum, the part of the brain tied to value and desire.
+That activation is a signal of intent to act.
+Digital was processed faster, but it didn't stick.

-A separate neuroscience study found that physical mail requires 21 percent less cognitive effort to process than digital media, while simultaneously producing a 20 percent higher motivation response.
-In plain language: paper is easier to understand and more likely to make someone do something.
+A separate neuroscience study found physical mail takes 21 percent less mental effort to process than digital, while producing a 20 percent higher motivation response.
+In plain terms: paper is easier to absorb, and more likely to make someone do something.

 The numbers, again